abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 When doing loving-kindness meditation, we give ourselves space, freedom, and acceptance.
-We express ourselves from a nonjudgmental attitude, *I am what I am, and however I am, that's okay.* We bring up the wish,*May I be happy*.
-Then we relax into that space and see what happens.
+We express ourselves from a nonjudgmental attitude, *I am what I am, and however I am, that's okay. *We bring up the wish, *May I be happy.* Then we relax into that space and see what happens.

 # To See the True Nature of Things